-- Use the most recent data release of American Community Survey Table S1601 (Language Spoken at Home) published in December of each year.
-Please source all data provided to DCA.
-Access the table through https://data.census.gov/cedsci/ or DCA's CDBG Applicant Concentration Maps - Determine the threshold for providing translation
+- Use the most recent data release of American Community Survey Table B16001 (Language Spoken at Home by Ability to Speak English for the Population 5 Years and Over) and Table S1601 (Language Spoken at Home) published in December of each year.
+Please source all data provided to DCA. - Determine the threshold for providing translation